scaleapi/launch-python-client/docs/guides/custom_docker_images.md

 For choice of web server, we recommend [FastAPI](https://fastapi.tiangolo.com/lo/) due to its speed and ergonomics.
 Any web server would work, although we give examples with FastAPI.

-## Step 1: Install FastAPI
+## Step 1: Install Requirements

-You can add `fastapi` to the `requirements.txt` file that gets installed as part of your Dockerfile.
-Alternatively, you can add `pip install fastapi` to the Dockerfile directly.
+You can add `fastapi`  and `uvicorn` to the `requirements.txt` file that gets installed as part of your Dockerfile.
+Alternatively, you can add `pip install fastapi uvicorn` to the Dockerfile directly.

 ## Step 2: Set up a web server application